epicodus-classroom/dei-curriculum/dei-lessons/3_recognizing_privilege.md

 When we value equity, it means that we are focused on giving people what they need to be successful.

-On the other hand, equality is the idea that we should treat everyone the same no matter what - even if that means some people won't be successful as a result.
+On the other hand, equality is the idea that we should treat everyone the same no matter what — even if that means some people won't be successful as a result.

 There's a problem with treating everyone the same.
 People are born in different situations, with different challenges, and with different opportunities.
-Think about the comic strip - if Richard and Paula both attended Epicodus in their thirties, what barrier would each of them face?
+Think about the comic strip — if Richard and Paula both attended Epicodus in their thirties, what barrier would each of them face?
 How would those barriers be different?

-Also, there's a simple, sad fact - we have a long way to go, both in the tech industry and in our country, not just on issues of equity but also on basic equality.
+Also, there's a simple, sad fact: we have a long way to go, both in the tech industry and in our country, not just on issues of equity but also on basic equality.
 In all likelihood, Paula wouldn't get equitable _or_ equal opportunity, as she'd battle assumptions about her abilities because of her gender and race.

 As a result of the different experiences people of different social identities have, women, BIPOC (Black, Indigenous, and People of Color), and other groups are still underrepresented in the tech industry, as this [Wired article shows](https://www.wired.com/story/five-years-tech-diversity-reports-little-progress/).
 Instead, as the charts in this article demonstrate, the industry is overwhelmingly white and male.